Coprates quadrangle

-Origin of Name
+Naming

 Coprates is the name of a telescopic albedo feature located at 15° S and 60° W on Mars.
 It is named after the Coprates River, an ancient name for the Dez, a tributary of the Karun in modern Iran which empties into the Shatt al-Arab near its Persian Gulf estuary.
 The name was approved by the International Astronomical Union (IAU) in 1958.

 Valles Marineris canyon system

-Valles Marineris is the largest canyon system in the solar system; this great canyon would go almost all the way across the United States.
+Valles Marineris is the largest canyon system in the Solar System; this great canyon would go almost all the way across the United States.
 The name for the whole system of canyons is Valles Marineris.
 Starting at the west with Noctis Labyrinthus in the Phoenicis Lacus quadrangle, the canyon system ends in the Margaritifer Sinus quadrangle with Capri Chasma and Eos Chasma (in the south).
 The word Chasma has been designated by the International Astronomical Union to refer to an elongate, steep-sided depression.
 Valles Marineris was discovered by and named for the Mariner 9 mission.
 Moving east from Noctis Labyrinthus, the canyon splits into two troughs, Tithonium Chasma and Ius Chasma (in the south).
 In the middle of the system are the very wide valleys of Ophir Chasma (north), Candor Chasma, and Melas Chasma (south).
 Going farther to the east, one comes to Coprates Chasma.
 At the end of Coprates Chasma, the valley gets wider to form Capri Chasma in the north and Eos Chasma in the south.
 The walls of the canyons often contain many layers.
 The floors of some of the canyons contain large deposits of layered materials.
 Some researchers believe that the layers were formed when water once filled the canyons.
-The canyons are deep as well as long; in places they are 8-10 kilometers deep, much deeper than the Earth's Grand Canyon, which is only 1.6 kilometers deep.
+The canyons are deep as well as long; in places they are 8–10 kilometers deep, much deeper than the Earth's Grand Canyon, which is only 1.6 kilometers deep.

 In a study published in the journal Geology in August 2009, a group of scientists led by John Adams of the University of Washington in Seattle proposed that Valles Marineris may have formed from a giant collapse when salts were heated up, thereby releasing water which rushed out carrying mud through underground plumbing.
 One point that supports this idea is that sulfate salts have been found in the area.
 These salts contain water which comes off when heated.
 Heat may have been generated by volcanic processes.
 After all, a number of huge volcanoes are nearby.
 Other ideas have been advanced by others to explain the origin of the system.